 The most efficient method for promoting adsorption is in a packed bed through which the polluted air stream being treated passes.
 As the stream passes through the bed, adsorption of the contaminates takes place, and the purified air exits the packed bed.
 An adsorbent has a fixed amount of contaminates that it can hold.
 The exact capacity is based on many factors and is referred to as the adsorption isotherm.
 One way to think about the adsorption capacity is to consider a common sponge holding onto water.
 In this example, water is the adsorbate and the sponge is the adsorbent.
 The sponge has many pores in which to adsorb the water.
 Once these pores are completely filled, the sponge cannot accept any more water.
 This is called breakthrough, where the adsorbent is completely saturated with adsorbate and is no longer effective.

-There are two main types of adsorption systems; fixed bed or continuous.
-Fixed bed or packed bed systems are quite simple devices.
-A thoughtful design will look to maximize surface area to promote full and even use of the adsorbent.
-An example flow diagram is shown below.
-In this system, the contaminated gas enters the fixed bed vessel at the side.
+- Fixed bed (packed bed) - These are simple devices that maximize surface area to promote full and even use of the adsorbent.
+As shown in the below flow diagram, the contaminated gas enters the fixed bed vessel at the side.
 The adsorbent material (consider this to be activated carbon) is contained in a packed bed arrangement that allows for as much exposed surface area as possible.
 The polluted air enters the activated carbon packing and works towards the center, where there is an exhaust distributor.
-The exhausted air exits the fixed bed adsorber clean of pollutants or contaminates.
+The exiting exhausted air is clean of pollutants or contaminants.

 The use of adsorption systems as an air pollution control or VOC abatement device has wide acceptance.
 These systems are particularly popular for odorous gas streams, where the offending odor is caused by very low concentrations of organic materials.
 Moreover, these systems can provide cost effective abatement for low concentration contaminates and may even present an ability to recover or re-use the adsorbate.
 However, there are a number of limitations that should be understood: